gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 The `Plugin` implementation mapped to the plugin id from this classpath is applied to the project.
 No classes from the plugin implementation classpath are made available to scripts, other plugins etc.

-### Dealing with infrastructure failures and error messages

-Fatal errors from the portal that are unexpected/exceptional should not occur under normal operation.
-Such errors will be from malformed requests from the client (i.e. uncaught bugs), or more likely from transient network or portal application failures.
-In both cases, it's likely that the plugin portal maintainers will need to take action to resolve the issue.

-When propagating these kinds of errors to the user in some sense, there should always be instructions for some way of letting us know about the failure.
-Initially, this will be a message to please raise a problem report via http://forums.gradle.org.

-Future iterations may provide the address of a “status URL” that users can use to determine whether the service has problems, or whether the problem might be local to them.
+As much of the HTTP infrastructure used in dependency resolution as possible should be used in communicating with the plugin portal.

 ### Test Coverage

-- Error responses from plugin portal halt the resolution process, providing helpful error messages (see potential error types from previous story)
 - 404 responses that indicate that the plugin or plugin version do not exist are not fatal - try next resolver
 - generic 404 responses are considered fatal
-- If plugin portal response indicates that the plugin is known, but not by that version, failure message to user should include this information (later stories might include information about what versions are known about)
+- If plugin portal response indicates that the plugin is known, but not by that version (also a 404), failure message to user should include this information (later stories might include information about what versions are known about)
 - Attempt to use -SNAPSHOT or a dynamic version selector produces helpful 'not supported' error message
     - As there is only the core resolver and the portal resolver at this point, this logic could be hardcoded at the start of the resolver list potentially
 - Success response document of incompatible schema produces error